Standard position for surfaces in link complements in arbitrary 3-manifolds: Introduction

 \subsection{Organization}

-The paper is organized as follows.
 In \refsec{WGA} we recall the definition of weakly generalized alternating links.
-Their primary feature is recalled in \refsec{Chunks}, namely, they have a decomposition into checkerboard ``chunks'' that extend much of the useful decomposition of alternating links into topological polyhedra via checkerboard decomposition, which Thurston linkened to gears of a machine~\cite{Thurston:notes}.
+Their primary feature is recalled in \refsec{Chunks}, namely, they have a decomposition into checkerboard \emph{chunks} that extend much of the useful decomposition of alternating links into topological polyhedra via checkerboard decomposition, which Thurston linkened to gears of a machine~\cite{Thurston:notes}.
 We recall the definition of normal surfaces in chunks in \refsec{NormalSfc}.
-The labelling of intersections of such surfaces with chunk boundary by letters $P$, $B$, and $S$ is described in \refsec{SBP}.
+In \refsec{SBP} we describe the labelling of intersections of such surfaces with the chunk boundary by letters $P$, $B$, and $S$.

 Our first main result, on meridianal form for normal surfaces, is proved in \refsec{Meridianal}.
-In \refsec{Standard}, we compile a few results on surfaces in standard form, including a result that shows that such a surface cannot meet the same saddle twice and bound a disk.
+In \refsec{Standard}, we compile a few results on surfaces in standard form, including a result that shows that such a surface cannot meet the same saddle twice in a simple way.